MaxenceLarose/itkimage2dicomSEG/README.md

 #### File names

 It is good practice to create a class that lists the various names and important paths of the folders that contain the data.
 I propose here a way to organize this class.
-This allows the user to have an overview of the parameters to be defined and it will also simplify the explanations in the next section on the structure of the data file.

 To do this, it is first necessary to populate the file named `settings.py` which contains the important  `FileName` ,`FolderName` and `PathName` classes.
 The `settings.py` file must be placed in the same folder as the `data` folder.
 It is easier to understand this step with an example so here is the expected content of `settings.py `. *The names of the folders and files can differ.*